 The Matching Principle

 The matching principle is one of the cornerstones of the accrual basis of accounting.
-Under the matching principle, when you record revenue, you should also record at the same time any expenses directly related to the revenue.
+Under this principle, when you record revenue, also record at the same time any expenses directly related to the revenue.
 Thus, if there is a cause-and-effect relationship between revenue and the expenses, record them in the same accounting period.
 If there is no such relationship, then charge the cost to expense at once.